mopolus/home-assistant.io/source/_components/light.ihc.markdown

 - Wireless mobile dimmer
 - Dataline lamp outlet

-To manually configure IHC lights insert the "lights" section in your IHC configuration:
+To manually configure IHC lights insert the "light" section in your IHC configuration:

 ```yaml